Harold Gatty: World War II

-During the Second World War, Gatty was given the honorary rank of group captain in the Royal Australian Air Force (RAAF) and worked for the US Army Air Forces (USAAF) in the South Pacific.
+During the Second World War, Gatty was given the honorary rank of group captain in the Royal Australian Air Force (RAAF), and worked for the US Army Air Forces (USAAF) in the South Pacific.
 He was later appointed director of Air Transport for the Allied forces, based in Australia, under General Douglas MacArthur.
-Gatty moved to Washington, D.C. in 1943 where he worked on a navigational supplement to a survival kit for Air Force personnel flying over the Pacific in the event they should become castaways.
+Gatty moved to Washington, D.C. in 1943 where he worked on a navigational supplement for a survival kit, for Air Force personnel flying over the Pacific in the event they should become castaways.

 Gatty produced The Raft Book: Lore of the Sea and Sky to fill the need: